Management of chronic headaches: Analgesic and abortive medications

 The most common chronic treatment method is the use of medicine.
 Many people try to seek pain relief from analgesic medicines (commonly termed pain killers), such as aspirin, acetaminophen, aspirin compounds, ibuprofen, and opioids.
 The long term use of opioids; however, appears to result in greater harm than benefit.
 Also, abortive medications can be used to "stop a headache once it has begun"; such drugs include CGRP receptor antagonists (Ubrelvy, Nurtec ODT), ergotamine (Cafergot), triptans (Imitrex), and prednisone (Deltasone).
 However, medical professionals advise that abuse of analgesics and abortive medications can actually lead to an increase in headaches.
 The painkiller medicines help headaches temporarily, but as the "quick fix" wears off, headaches become more re-current and grow in intensity.
 These "rebound headaches" can actually make the body less responsive to preventive medication.
 The conditions keep worsening if one takes paracetamol, aspirin and non-steroidal anti-inflammatory drugs (NSAIDs) for 15 days a month or more.
-Therefore, those with chronic migraine are left with too many migraine days per month that can be safely controlled with analgesic and abortive medications.
+Therefore, those with chronic migraine are left with more migraine days per month than can be safely controlled with analgesic and abortive medications.